Interview with Reza Kasemini at Yogurt Time

 Memphis Minnie’s

-February 8, 2009
+Sunday, February 8th, 2009

 Memphis Minnie'sIn San Francisco’s Lower Haight, there’s a popular Barbeque restaurant that serves several types of sauces at the table.
 It was also the perfect Restaurant to pair with the song “Memphis Soul Stew” by King Curtis backed by Booker T and the MGs.
 Lobster walks in off Haight Street and right up to the counter with his Flip Video camera.